qneyrat/grpc-go-kit-example/README.md

-# Workshop Go & Microservice
+# Go & Microservice with go-kit and gRPC